 The efficacy of Upstaza gene therapy was assessed in 2 clinical studies (AADC-010, AADC-011).
 Together, these 2 studies included 22 patients with severe AADC deficiency, diagnosed by decreased homovanillic acid and 5-hydroxyindoleacetic acid and elevated L-DOPA CSF levels, the presence of DDC gene mutation in both alleles, and the presence of clinical symptoms of AADC deficiency (including developmental delay, hypotonia, dystonia, and oculogyric crisis [OGC]).
 These patients had not achieved motor development milestones at baseline including the ability to sit, stand, or walk, compatible with the severe phenotype.
 Patients were treated with a total dose of 1.8 × 1011 vg (N = 13) or 2.4 × 1011 vg (N = 9) during a single operative session.
 The results for efficacy and safety parameters were similar between the 2 doses.

-Data beyond the Month 60 and Month 12 timepoints in Study AADC-010 and Study AADC-011, respectively, were collected in the long-term follow-up Study AADC-1602 as indicated below, with a data cutoff date of 16 June 2023.
+Data beyond the Month 60 and Month 12 timepoints in Study AADC-010 and Study AADC-011, respectively, were collected in the long-term follow-up Study AADC-1602 as indicated below.

 Study AADC-CU/1601 was conducted with treatment from an older manufacturing process.
 This study enrolled 8 subjects and demonstrated similar results with benefits maintained up to 126.5 months.